osqp/osqp_gsoc/README.md

-# Google OSQP Summer of Code
+# OSQP Summer of Code

 ## IDEAS